jellyfin/jellyfin.org/docs/general/installation/community.md

 # Community Maintained Packages

 These packages are maintained by community packagers independent of Jellyfin for distributions not officially supported by Jellyfin.
-For these distributions, [container images](/docs/general/installation/container) are recommended.
+We can't always support problems with community-maintained packages.
+If you encounter trouble with them, please contact their maintainers first.
+If you're not sure, we recommend using [container images](/docs/general/installation/container) on these systems instead.

 ## Alpine Linux